Projectbundle/customer-retention-prediction/README.md

 ---

 ### Analysis Performed
+- Churn distribution
 - Churn vs Contract Type
 - Churn vs Internet Service
-- Churn vs Payment Method
 - Churn vs Gender
 - Monthly Charges vs Churn
+- Dashboard

 ---

 ### Key Findings
-- Month-to-month contract customers show the highest churn
-- Fiber optic internet users churn more than DSL users
-- Customers using electronic check payment method have higher churn
-- Higher monthly charges increase churn probability
+- Out of 7,043 customers, 1,869 have churned, resulting in a churn rate of approximately **26.5%**, indicating a significant retention challenge.
-- Gender has minimal impact on churn behavior
+- Gender shows minimal influence on churn; differences between male and female customers are marginal.
-- Early-tenure customers are more likely to churn
+- Customers using **Fiber Optic** internet services exhibit higher churn, likely due to higher monthly charges and availability of competitive alternatives.
+- **Month-to-month contract** customers show significantly higher churn and will be a high-importance feature in the prediction model.
+- Churn increases notably in the **₹80–₹100 monthly charge range**, suggesting higher price sensitivity among premium customers.
+- Customers in the **₹0–₹20 charge range** show very low churn, likely due to basic or long-term bundled plans with fewer alternatives.

 ---